RohitDSonawane/DE-VL_Project/README.md

 ## Project Overview

 This project analyzes **3,036 Indian startup funding records** from 2015-2020 to predict funding amounts using machine learning.
-Implements a complete data science pipeline from data cleaning to model deployment.
+We built a complete pipeline from data cleaning to model training.

-**Key Objectives:**
+**What We're Trying to Do:**
-- Predict funding amounts based on stage, geography, industry, and investor count
+- Predict funding amounts based on stage, location, industry, and investor count
-- Identify key drivers of funding through feature importance analysis
+- Find out which factors matter most for getting funding
-- Provide actionable insights for startups and investors
+- Build a working model that can predict amounts reasonably well

 **Models Used:** Linear Regression (baseline) + Random Forest (best: R² = 0.58)